JohnEmmanuelPacres/Hexadecimal_Verilog-HDL-FinalProject/README.md

    - This installs automatically alongside Icarus Verilog.
 3. **Digital (by HNEEMANN)**
    - _Used for graphical circuit simulation._
+   - Download the latest release from the [HNEEMANN/Digital GitHub releases page](https://github.com/hneemann/Digital/releases).
+   - Extract the ZIP and run `Digital.exe` (Windows) or `Digital.jar` (Java environment).
 4. **Intel Quartus Prime Lite (v25.1)**
    - _Used for logic synthesis, pin planning, and flashing the code to the MAX II board._
    - Install via Web Installer or Individual Files.